vohuynhquangnguyen/vohuynhquangnguyen.github.io/_posts/2023-08-25-graph-chart-table-diagram-map-intro.md

 ***

 # English version
 A typical response for Task 1 of the IELTS Academic Writing Test consists of two primary parts: an Introduction and a Body.
 In this article, we will explore how to craft a compelling Introduction that effectively sets the stage for the rest of your response.
-By following these guidelines, you can ensure that your Introduction is clear, concise, and engaging, capturing the attention of your reader and setting the tone for the rest of your essay.
+By following these guidelines, you can ensure that your Introduction is clear, concise, and engaging.
 Let’s get started!

 ## Structure of an introduction
-The introduction to a graph typically consists of two main parts:
+The introduction to a graph (or a chart) typically consists of two main parts:
 * **Description of the Graph, i.e., What does the graph show?**: This part should provide a brief overview of the graph including the following information:
   *  The type of graph being described, i.e. What type of graph are we describing?.
   *  The information presented in the graph, i.e., What is the information?.